 organized or based in Switzerland or any affiliate thereof...”

 Slave Labor Class II was the one class not limited to the five “Victim or Target” groups.

 As a condition to approval of the Settlement Agreement, the Court accepted

-must self-identify.
+were required to self-identify.
 Failure to self-identify would result in a denial of a release.

 The Court explained the rationale for this requirement in its July 26, 2000